wso2/docs-is/en/identity-server/6.0.0/docs/guides/mfa/email-otp-config-advanced.md

 #### EMAILOTPMandatory

-This parmeter defines whether email OTP is enforced as the second step of the 2FA/MFA or not.
+This parmeter defines whether EmailOTP is enforced as the second step of the 2FA/MFA or not.

 If the user is not found in the active directory where the parameter is set to *true*, the OTP is directly sent to the email address defined in the claims set.